Data from Information Repositories

 The following is a brief list of example information that may hold potential value to an adversary and may also be found on an information repository:

-In some cases, information repositories have been improperly secured, typically by unintentionally allowing for overly-broad access by all users or even public access to authenticated users.
+In some cases, information repositories have been improperly secured, typically by unintentionally allowing for overly-broad access by all users or even public access to unauthenticated users.
 This is particularly common with cloud-native or cloud-hosted services, such as AWS Relational Database Service (RDS), Redis, or ElasticSearch.

 Detection